dr460neye/awesome-architect-lists/README.md

 As AI has different needs than other big data use cases the data storage technologies are listed additionally to the general databases.

+#### Vector Databases
+To extend and empower AI models, Vector Databaes are critical to achieve wide range access to your internal company documents.

+QDrant - https://qdrant.tech/ - A cloud and on-premise database - The benefits on qdrant are definetly their payment model and simplicity in use.
+Everyone can get a minimal database for fast prototyping.